Podcast Advertising

 4. If you need some more inspiration, check out The Tim Ferriss Show.

-And the final thought we’ll leave you with: remember that your podcast show notes are for your audience.
+Listeners benefit from show notes that offer a roadmap to navigate episodes, reinforce key takeaways, and provide additional resources for deeper exploration.
 You’re trying to add some convenience into their life while growing your series at the same time.

 Alison Osborne